Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 When video frames are ingested from a security camera, a conventional VMS engages in multiple data copies.
 The data is transferred from the network buffer to an application buffer, then to a decode buffer, then to an AI processing buffer, and finally to a storage buffer.
 Each of these copies consumes valuable time and significant memory bandwidth.
 For a system processing 5,000 streams at 30 frames per second and 1080p resolution, this can equate to nearly 900 GB per second of memory bandwidth just for data movement.

-Visylix implements a proprietary optimized memory architecture.
+Visylix implements a proprietary optimized architecture.
 Video data is read directly from the network into a shared memory buffer.
 This same buffer is then accessible by the decoder, the AI pipeline, and the storage engine without any physical data movement.
 Only pointers to the data are exchanged between processing stages.
 This radically reduces memory bandwidth consumption, frees up CPU cycles, and significantly boosts overall system efficiency.

 The default memory allocator in most Linux systems is designed for general-purpose applications with predictable memory allocation patterns.
 However, video processing environments are inherently dynamic.
 Frames arrive at variable rates, AI models require tensors of differing sizes, and recording buffers expand and contract based on motion detection or other events.